electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 ```

 :::info CLI documentation

 For more information on `make` and other Forge commands, check out
 the [Electron Forge CLI documentation].

 :::

-You should also notice that your `package.json` now has a few more packages installed
+You should also notice that your package.json now has a few more packages installed
-under your dev dependencies, and contains an added `config.forge` field with an array
+under your devDependencies, and contains an added `config.forge` field with an array
-of `makers` configured. **Makers** are Forge plugins that create distributables from
+of makers configured. **Makers** are Forge plugins that create distributables from
 your source code.
-You should see multiple Makers in the default
+You should see multiple Makers in the pre-populated configuration,
+one for each target platform.

-## Creating a distributable
+### Creating a distributable

 To create a distributable, use Forge's `make` script: